CheshireCaat/selenium-with-fingerprints/README.md

 In order to achieve this, the [FingerprintSwitcher](https://fp.bablosoft.com) service is used, which allows you to replace a list of important browser properties, and thus you will act like a completely new user.

-**Warning:** plugin is still in beta stage, it means that bugs may happen, including critical.
+**WARNING:** plugin is still in beta stage, it means that bugs may happen, including critical.

 Adding a plugin to your project is very easy - it only takes a few lines of code.
 You just need to change the browser startup code a bit and add method calls to get and apply fingerprints.